-Term Definition Customers may select the health plan of their choice within 90 days of auto assignment.
-AHCCCS awards health plan contracts by GSA.
+Term Definition Freedom of Choice Customers may select the health plan of their choice within 90 days of auto assignment.
+Geographic Service Area (GSA) AHCCCS awards health plan contracts by GSA.
 AHCCCS health plans are responsible for providing services to customers residing in the GSA.